-General Remarks The subjects form part of an established public sector residential development, lying to the west of Fraserburgh town centre.
-Surrounding properties are similar in age and character and some may be subject to tenancy.
-Within Fraserburgh a wide range of facilities and amenities are available.
+General Remarks The subjects form part of an established local authority residential area lying to the west of Fraserburgh town centre.
+Surrounding properties are of similar age and character.
+A wide range of facilities and amenities can be found within a reasonable distance.
 The subjects were found to be in a condition of repair consistent with the age and type.
 Areas of routine maintenance and repair are required.
-The property has been altered with the attic converted in 1998.
-All relevant documentation should transfer with the Title Deeds.
+The property has been altered at some time historically in the past with the bathroom enlarged and the attic converted to provide further accommodation.
+Confirmation should be obtained that the work was carried out with local authority approval or that the local authority will take no further action with regard to any unauthorised works.
 The legal adviser should check confirm that the roads and sewers are adopted by the local authority.
 It is assumed that there are no statutory, town planning, road or environmental matters which may have an adverse effect on the marketability or value of the property.
 Essential Repairs None noted.

-Estimated cost of essential repairs £ Retention recommended?
-Yes X No Amount £
+Retention recommended?
+Yes X No